Wahb ibn Munabbih: Works

 A historical work called Ḥadīt̲h̲ Dāwūd ('The History of David').
 Currently, only a papyrus survives written in 229 AH / 843 CE in Heidelberg which is badly damaged by age and insects.
 It was first published by R.G.
 Khoury in 1972 along with a German translation.
 It was almost completely restored using a parallel version of the text in Kitāb Bad' al-Khalq wa Qiṣaṣ al-Anbiyā' by Umara ibn Wathima who made a copy of this work and also of others from a more or less original version by Wahb, transmitted by his grandson Idrīs b.
 Sinān, and by his son 'Abd al-Mun'im b.
 Idrīs.
 Although, only the second part is preserved, from Moses to the arrival of the Prophet of Islam.

 Reception

-Although Muslims regarded him as a reliable authority in his accounts, many of them, such as Ibn Khaldun, declared that in his other writings he simply lied.
+Although Muslims generally regarded him as a reliable authority in his accounts, some of them, such as Ibn Khaldun, declared that in his other writings he simply lied.